Tr4pSt3R/temptations/2-from-gods-point-of-view.md

 1. What was the simple test did God put the children of Israel through?
   - trust of God's providence
+  - Timeline
+    - Moses is visited by God at the burning bush (Exo.
+3:1-22)
+    - God discusses His rescue mission (Exo.
+3:8) and His ultimate plan to pluck the children of Israel(descendants of Jacob) from Egypt to _a land flowing with milk and honey_(Exo 3:8).

-  - **Providence** means God's continual care over His creation.
+  - **Providence** means _God's continual care over His creation_.
 God uses tests to teach us to trust Him in everything.
-He started with the most pressing concerns which was _physical nourishment_.
+He started with the most pressing concerns, which was _physical nourishment_.
 God doesn't tempt us, but tests us through practical concerns that affect our lives.
-  - God was not testing children
+  - Egypt's plenty...
     - Whereas, Egypt had to stored for themselves seven years’ worth of grain in the time of great worldwide famine the children of Israel had to simply trust Jehovah Jireh for provision
     - they departed from Egypt with gold and silver in large quantities, but not enough food or water to sustain them and their animals